 Statute: A law enacted by a legislative body.

-Strategic Plan: A four-year plan adopted by the Board of County Supervisors which establishes a County government mission statement, a limited number of high priority strategic goals, measurable community outcomes which indicate success in accomplishing these goals, and specific strategies and objectives required to achieve the goals.
+Strategic Plan: A four-year plan adopted by the Board of County Supervisors which establishes a County government mission statement, a limited number of high priority strategic goals, measurable community outcomes which indicate success in accomplishing these goals.